yaheya/bedrock-chat/docs/AGENT.md

   - Edit `xx/index.ts` as well.
 Where `xx` represents the country code you wish.

 - Run `cdk deploy` to deploy your changes.
 This will make your custom tool available in the custom bot screen.

-In addition to the BMI calculation example, there are other tool examples available for reference, including [Text-to-SQL](../examples/agents/tools/text_to_sql/).
-Feel free to explore these [examples](../examples/agents/tools/) to gain insights and inspiration for creating your own tools.

 ## Contribution